percona/postgres/contrib/pg_tde/documentation/docs/index/table-access-method.md

 1. Add the access method to the `default_table_access_method` parameter:

     === "via the SQL statement"
+AÅ: I think "the" shouldn't be here, should it?
+It's also weird that it's called a "statement" here but "command" below.
+Maybe "via ALTER SYSTEM" is a better heading?

         Use the `ALTER SYSTEM` command.
 This requires superuser or ALTER SYSTEM privileges.